VB6Hobbyst7/FF4-Randomizer/readme.txt

 FLAGS
 =====

+b - Balance item distribution.
+    If this flag is set, the randomizer will do its best to give items of appropriate power level for where they appear.
+This includes treasures, if you randomize those, and starting equipment, if you randomize equip skills or the equipment list.

+c - Randomize the menu commands of actors.
+    Spell sets will also be redistributed along with the regular commands.
+    Characters that do not normally get any MP will start with (Level x 2) MP and will gain 4 MP per level.
+Certain commands are given special treatment:
+    Twin could appear on both Palom and Porom or on no one.
+Cover and Hide will each only appear on at most one actor, and will not appear on a returning actor.
+Commands which require a certain type of item equipped in order to work will give the actor that equip skill if they don't already have it.

+    a - Actors can have different commands when returning.
+        By default, returning characters will have the same commands they had when they left.
+With this flag set, those actors' commands will be re-randomized.
+They will still keep the same spell sets they had when they left.

+e - Randomize equip skills.
+    This randomizes which character jobs can use which types of equipment.
+It will automatically change the starting equipment of actors to match their new equip skills.
+If the balance flag is not set, it will randomize from among all equippable items for each slot when determining starting eqiupment.

+    f - Randomize female equipment.
+        There are certain items such as Tiara and Heroine which can only be used by female characters.
+Normally, the randomization will leave these alone, but by setting this flag, you can overwrite that and have those items be treated like the others.

+j - Randomize jobs.
+    This basically just shuffles around the appearances of the playable characters; they will retain their spell sets, commands, etc., unless you also set the flags to randomize those as well.

+k - Streamline kinds of equipment.
+    Normally, there are some characters who can equip some items of a certain type but not all.
+For example, Paladin Cecil can use certain staffs but not all staffs.
+This makes it so that each character can either use all items of a given kind or none of that kind.

 n - Randomize character names.
-The names come from the included file
-    "names.dat".
-This is just a plain text file that you can feel free to edit to your heart's content.
-Simply put a list of female names under the heading "FEMALE NAMES", a list of male names under "MALE NAMES", and optionally, a list of neutral names under "NEUTRAL NAMES".
-If you do edit the list, make sure you have at least 4 female names and at least 10 male names, and that all of the names are at most 6 letters long.
-Names longer than 6 letters will be truncated to 6; the letters past the sixth will get dropped.
+    There is a built-in list of character names that it will shuffle up and deal out to all the playable characters plus Golbez and Anna.
+By default, male characters will only receive male or neutral names, and female characters will only receive female or neutral names.
+Gender is determined by your job, so if you randomize jobs, the genders will change accordingly.

     g - Ignore gender when randomizing names.
-The names.dat file still has to conform to the above restrictions, even if you plan on using this flag.

-c - Randomize the menu commands of actors.
-Certain commands are given special
-    treatment: Twin could appear on both Palom and Porom if they both have room in their command lists after randomizing the other commands, but will not appear on anyone else.
-Cover and Hide will each only appear on at most one actor, and will not appear on a returning actor.

 r - Rename everything.
-This changes all the "Dummy" and "D" in the text to
-    more useful labels.
+    This changes all the "Dummy" and "D" in the text to more useful labels.

+s - Randomize spell sets.
+    This changes the order in which the spells in each spell set are learned.
+    It doesn't change what spells the set contains.
+Spells learned by story events will not be altered.

+t - Randomize treasures.
+    The same chests that were trapped in the original will still be trapped;
+    only the contents are changed.
+Normally, only items that were accessible originally can be found in the chests.

+    d - Include items that were dummied in the original FF2US.